garrandall/popular-music-data/tracks/jill-gary-lewis-and-the-playboys.md

 All my life, I've done crazy things
 Gonna find a bird that sings to me

-La la, you, la la la, ooo ooo
+La la, you, la la la, oo oo

 Jill, are you thinking of me?
 I'll be thinking of you all my life

-La la you, la la la, ooo ooo
+La la you, la la la, oo oo

 Jill, are you thinking of me?
 I'll be thinking of you all my life